 Take a closer look to the left of the roof monitors:

 After some diligence I found a mouse-hole that allowed me to pass inside.
-There, I found my suspicions were confirmed--the steel sections of the plant had been under demolition for some time already.
+There, I found my suspicions were confirmed—the steel sections of the plant had been under demolition for some time already.
 In fact, the excavators were still sitting there.

-As the early automotive industry's demand for brass began to wane in favor of other manufacturing methods and materials, Wolverine found itself a new market for its services--that of the up and coming refrigeration industry, whose coils, condensers, and compressors required lots of little copper tubes and wires.
+As the early automotive industry's demand for brass began to wane in favor of other manufacturing methods and materials, Wolverine found itself a new market for its services—that of the up and coming refrigeration industry, whose coils, condensers, and compressors required lots of little copper tubes and wires.
 According to an archived version of the company's history on their corporate website, in 1935 Wolverine Tube invented "the first high performance heat transfer tube which revolutionized the HVAC and commercial chiller industry."

 One Detroit-based manufacturer who undoubtedly comprised a large share of Wolverine's business in that area was the Kelvinator Corporation.
+I've written a lot about Michigan's connection to the history of refrigeration in other posts on this website:

 In 1942 the Calumet & Hecla Mining Co. bought Wolverine Tube, making it a division of their company.
 It was an attempt by the Upper Peninsula-based copper giant to diversify their income streams at a time when the underground reserves of Michigan's once-great "Red Metal Empire" were beginning to run dry.